Fantastic Four (1994 TV series): Season 2

 Franklin Storm appears in the episode "Behold, A Distant Star".
 Just like in the comics, Franklin Storm lost his wife in an accident, and an altercation with a loan shark led to an accidental murder.
 When Invisible Woman has shrapnel in the lower part of her brain after a recent Skrull attack (Lyja is shown as a commander to the Skrull army), he has to come out of hiding to perform the surgery.
 He turns himself over to the arriving police.
 After being freed from his volcanic prison, Super-Skrull replaces him in prison and takes on the guise of the Invincible Man, who breaks out of prison, goes on a rampage on the city, and runs afoul of the Fantastic Four.
 They soon realize that Franklin Storm is Super-Skrull in disguise.
-Warlord Morrat has a concussive energy beam projector attached to Dr. Storm's chest.
+Warlord Morrat has a concussive energy beam projector attached to Storm's chest.
 The projector is set to go off the moment he sees the Fantastic Four.
-When Storm appears, he warns the Fantastic Four to stay away and rolls over on the floor, taking the full force of the deadly concussive blast.
+When Storm appears, he warns the Fantastic Four to stay away and rolls over on the floor, taking the full force of the blast and dying.

-In "Hopelessly Impossible", Lockjaw helps the Human Torch get the Impossible Man to The Great Refuge and away from the Super-Skrull.
+In "Hopelessly Impossible", Lockjaw helps the Human Torch get the Impossible Man to the Great Refuge and away from the Super-Skrull.
 In "The Sentry Sinister", the Fantastic Four takes a vacation on a dangerous island, upon the awakening of a Kree Sentry.
 Meanwhile, still trapped in the impenetrable dome, Black Bolt destroys Attilan to free the Inhumans.
 Crystal eventually reunites with the Human Torch and joins the Fantastic Four.

-In what turned out to be the series finale, "Doomsday", Doctor Doom acquires the Power Cosmic from the Silver Surfer.
+In the series finale, "Doomsday", Doctor Doom acquires the Power Cosmic from the Silver Surfer.
 The Fantastic Four and the rest of the superheroes must find a way to stop him.
 He once again tries to go after Galactus, only to hit the barrier that prevents the Silver Surfer from leaving Earth.